Coins - 2002 Mint

 coins include the red-edge for the penny, nickel, dime, half dollar and dollar uncirculated coins.

-The black-edged Mylar sleeve contained the third five of the uncirculated state quarters.
+The black-edged Mylar sleeve contained the fourth set of five uncirculated state quarters.

 On the right, the dark blue-edged Mylar held the dollar, half dollar, nickel, penny and dime uncirculated coins